kirpichenko/EKTilesMaker/README.md

 2. Provide source image file and output folder paths.
 3. Set tile name.
 4. Add zoom levels for which tiles should be created.
-5. Set tiles size and format
+5. Set tiles size and format.
 6. Provide completion block.
 7. Call `createTiles` method.
-8. Get your tiles from output folder
+8. Get your tiles from output folder.
 <pre><code>
 	EKTilesMaker *tilesMaker = [EKTilesMaker new];